quicwg/multipath/draft-ietf-quic-multipath.md

 number which was never issued (i.e., with a sequence number larger than the largest one advertised), it MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
-If an endpoint receives an ACK_MP frame with a Connection ID sequence number which is no more active (e.g., retired by a RETIRE_CONNECTION_ID frame or belonging to closed paths), it MUST ignore the ACK_MP frame without causing a connection error.

 # Error Codes {#error-codes}